sveltejs/kit/documentation/docs/06-form-actions.md

 };
 ```

-To invoke a named action, add a query parameter with the name prefixed by a `/` character:
+To invoke a named action, add a query parameter with the name prefixed by a `/` or `.` character:

 ```svelte
 /// file: src/routes/login/+page.svelte